hanabi/hanabi.github.io/docs/level-20.md

 - When a *Double Ignition* is triggered, it means that two players on the team need to blind-play their *Finesse Position* as any playable card.
   - *Double Ignition* does not necessarily have to be on the next two players.
 It can be on anyone.
 - In most circumstances, a *Double Ignition* should be clear.
 This is because the two players that have a playable card will each see that the clue giver should have clued the other playable card directly (instead of giving a "useless" clue).
-- Sometimes, three players on the team will have playable cards on *Finesse Position*.
-If a *Double Ignition* is performed in this case, similar to how an *Ambiguous Finesse* works, it will "get" the two cards from the final two players.
-(Bob will do nothing because he sees that the *Double Ignition* is on Cathy and Donald.)
+- If Alice gives a *Double Ignition* that would be ambiguous because three or more players have a playable card on *Finesse Position*, the clue must get a blind-play from Bob, unless Alice had a very good reason not to let Bob give the clue.
+  - Meaning that either Alice holds two more clued or *Chop Moved* cards than Bob or Bob has a play and Alice doesn't.

 <br />